 The M.Div. program culminates in a Master's Thesis, defended no later than the middle of the student's last semester in residence.
-For more information, please review "Movement Through the Program" below and "The Master's Thesis Handbook" available on the IBS website..
+For more information, please review "Movement Through the Program" below and the Thesis Handbook" available on the IBS website.